 The main points of interest are:

-which was built in the early 13th century.
+Built in the early 13th century.

-, originally constructed in the 14th century.
+Originally constructed in the 14th century.

-is a 13th century castle, in the shape of a tower, which stands on top on toop of the hill overlooking the village.
+A 13th century castle, in the shape of a tower, which stands on top on toop of the hill overlooking the village.

-, built during the 12th century and containing some interesting frescoes inside.
+Built during the 12th century and containing some interesting frescoes inside.
 It is now a hotel.

-or Town Hall was built in the 14th century and is still used as the Town Hall today.
+Town Hall was built in the 14th century and is still used as the Town Hall today.